retrodaredevil/retrodaredevil/docs/source/blog/tech/2023-05-building-new-server-running-linux.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 It's finally time to create a Windows VM with everything else setup.
-I'm going to be using `this video <https://www.youtube.com/watch?v=6c-6xBkD2J4>`_ to help myself out.
+I'm going to be using `Virtualize Windows 10 with Proxmox VE <https://www.youtube.com/watch?v=6c-6xBkD2J4>`_ to help myself out.

-Download a Windows 10 ISO `here <https://www.microsoft.com/en-us/software-download/windows10ISO>`_.
+Download a Windows 10 ISO on `Microsoft's Windows 10 Download page <https://www.microsoft.com/en-us/software-download/windows10ISO>`_.
 Now go to Proxmox.
 Navigate to DAtacenter > bigger-fish > local (bigger-fish) > ISO Images.
 Then click upload.
 Alternatively, you can copy your download link and then do "Download from URL" instead (this might be faster than downloading to your computer then uploading).
-Now go `here <https://github.com/virtio-win/virtio-win-pkg-scripts/blob/master/README.md>`_ to download the "Stable virtio-win ISO".
+Now go to `virtio iso download <https://github.com/virtio-win/virtio-win-pkg-scripts/blob/master/README.md>`_ to download the "Stable virtio-win ISO".
 Upload it (or do download from URL).

 Now, create a VM and select the Windows 10 ISO.
 Set the settings as you would expect.